 Does your car insurance policy cover vandalism?

-As you'll see in the next section, some care insurance companies approach it differently.
+As you'll see in the next section, some car insurance companies approach it differently.

 Standard accidents claims fall under 2 categories: